 Sigmund Freud.
 Family Background

 Sigmund Freud was born in 1856 in Freiberg (now Pribor, in the Czech Republic), a small town in the former Austro-Hungarian Empire.
 He was the first of eight children.
-His parents Jacob Freud and his mother, born Amalia Nathanson, 20 years junior to her husband, were of Jewish origin.
+His parents, Jacob Freud and his mother, born Amalia Nathanson, 20 years junior to her husband, were of Jewish origin.
 His father Jacob was a wool merchant.
-Struggling with financial difficulties the family left Freiberg in 1859, first for Leipzig in the German Empire, and then for Vienna, the capital of the Austro-Hungarian Empire.
+Struggling with financial difficulties, the family left Freiberg in 1859, first for Leipzig in the German Empire and then for Vienna, the capital of the Austro-Hungarian Empire.

 Since Freud was Jewish, Sigmund’s early experiences were largely those of an outsider in the Catholic community.
 The Emperor Franz Joseph (1830–1916) emancipated the Austrian Jews, liberated them from ghettos, gave them the same rights as the other citizens, and opened new opportunities for the Jewish population.
-In this time many Jewish families moved from the other parts of the Empire, especially from the rural areas in Galicia (today’s part of Ukraine and South Poland) settling in Vienna and hoping for better life.
+In this time many Jewish families moved from the other parts of the Empire, especially from the rural areas in Galicia (today’s part of Ukraine and South Poland), settling in Vienna and hoping for a better life.
 The Freud family settled in Leopoldstadt, a district of Vienna, which had a high percentage of Jewish inhabitants.
-At the beginning the family lived in cheap accommodations.
+At the beginning, the family lived in cheap accommodations.

 Freud’s School Years